roizki/CBEFF-ZIP/README.md

 ## Acknowledgements

-- Based on the CBEFF ISO-19785
+- Based on the CBEFF ISO-19785-3 standard.